vlepori/bayuso/README.md

 # bayuso
-Just another MCMC implementation for the CUSO doctoral course "intro to bayesian inference in practice"
+Simple MCMC (Metropolis-Hastings) implementation + solved exercises for the CUSO doctoral course "intro to bayesian inference in practice"